How to prevent return fraud with machine learning models

 Staggeringly, despite the rising costs of return fraud, only 3% of merchants use advanced machine learning solutions to combat the problem.
 As always, there is never just one reason for such a state of affairs.
 Merchants must weigh up the costs and benefits of implementing payment processes that may cause negative customer experiences at the checkout through intrusive authentication methods (checkout friction).
 Trying to maintain the payment process is one potential obstacle, but the customer care element at times outdoes any effective fraud measures.
 Many merchants appear to be unaware that they can ensure frictionless checkout experiences without limiting their anti-fraud capabilities.

 The best way forward is to improve internal company policies, however, this process can be complemented by the use of an advanced fraud solution that can determine genuine users from fraudsters and dishonest customers.
-This is where the benefits of digital profiling and behavioral biometrics come in to play, where a deep understanding of every single user behind a payment and return is gained, all backed up by AI/ML models that can perform the task of scanning 5000+ pieces of data automatically and in real time, completely unseen by users.
+This is where the benefits of digital profiling and behavioral biometrics come into play, where a deep understanding of every single user behind payments and returns is gained, all backed up by AI/ML models that can perform the task of scanning 5000+ pieces of data automatically and in real-time, completely unseen by users.
 In one online luxury marketplace example, from a sample of 330,000 transactions, of which 7,000 were refunds (spanning 8 months), Nethone’s ML model was able to prevent up to 60% of fraud, rejecting only 2% of the most suspicious transactions - saving the company $3M.

 If you are interested in this topic, and you wish to combat return fraud effectively with an advanced fraud management solution, we are here to help.